neskweek/LightSaberOS/README.md

 ### PROJECT SETUP

+#### 0. General Warnings

+You are decided to build your lightsaber.
+Cool !
+Don't think I want to deceive you from your goal but you 'll have to keep those things in mind :

+* ___This project is not plug and play !___ It's tough, time consuming and you'll spend some times in trial and errors.
+But it's also highly rewarding once completed with success.
+* ___This project might be cheap___, but it's highly unlikely.
+If you don't make mistake it can be.
+If you do you'll have to go on spare parts,etc... and costs can grew up.
+* ___Think twice about your power supply/LED relations !
+This is CRUCIAL!___ A power supply that gives to much voltage for your LEDs will result in burned LEDs.
+We don't recommend the use of power supply that exceed total LED's voltage capacity.
+While it's still possible, if you do go down this path, calculate, think, ask questions and USE A MULTIMETER !
+Beware of MAX_BRIGHTNESS setting.
+While this can remove some voltage from your LEDs it's certainly can not remove too much.
+Each MOSFETs can take a certain amount of voltage but it will heat up.
+And too much it can ruin your MOSFET or your DIYNO card.
+This choice is ___THE MOST IMPORTANT CHOICE___ for your device !!!!
+Also mind the intensity (Amps) your setup will require...
+I told you it will be tough !
+* ___You will have shorts !!!___ Well I hope you don't, in fact.
+Keep in mind that solders on your board are not bullet proof, even for experienced people.
+The more your board will move, the more these solderings will be exposed to breakage and that will lead to short cuts.
+On a fully completed blade, this mostly results in unresponsivness : the blade will stops flickering, you won't hear anymore swings and you won't be able to retract the blade until you cut the power off (remove battery, or plug a kill key).
+Isolate your buttons leads too, contact with metal hull => short cut.
+You'll want thermoretractable sheath and maybe hot glue.
+* ___Consider a kill key !___ They'll preserve your batteries from draining out when you're not using your saber, allows you to recharge your saber, allows you to quickly shut down your saber....
+You want to put a kill key !

 #### 1. IMU calibration
  First, you'll need (if not already done) to calibrate your MPU6050.
  [I recommend you use the AutoCalibration script you can find here](http://www.i2cdevlib.com/forums/topic/96-arduino-sketch-to-automatically-calculate-mpu6050-offsets/)